What Is NAD+?

 The Infusion Experience

 NAD+ infusions at The FMR are administered in a private clinical setting under physician supervision.
-A typical session runs 2–4 hours depending on dose.
-Most patients report a warm, energizing sensation during infusion, with cognitive clarity and improved energy beginning within 24–48 hours.
+Most patients report a warm, energizing sensation during infusion, with cognitive clarity and improved energy beginning in the hours and days that follow.

 In-home IV delivery is available for maintenance sessions following the initial induction course, administered by licensed medical professionals.